-- 1. A participant shall be considered disqualified if he/she: - 2.
-Fails to comply with the regulations of this competition. - 3.
-Does not respond to the operator's commands for a period longer than 15 seconds. - 4.
-Is not able to move more than 10 cm in a linear way, in a period longer than 15 seconds, if it only rotates on its own axis it is not considered linear movement.
+A participant shall be considered disqualified if he/she:

+- 1. Fails to comply with the regulations of this competition. - 2.
+Does not respond to the operator's commands for a period longer than 15 seconds. - 3.
+Is not able to move more than 10 cm linearly, in a period longer than 15 seconds, if it only rotates on its own axis is not considered linear movement.